-In forty nine seasons, the Portland Trail Blazers have had seventy eight centers.
+In forty nine seasons, the Portland Trail Blazers have had sixty seven centers.
 Most of them not lasting more than a year on the team.
 But, there are a handful of them who not only endured, but made a lasting impression on the team and fans.
 Some of them helped lead the Blazers deep into the playoffs, to the finals, and even to the championship.
 Some were All Stars.
 Some reached the highest plains, a place in an elite class, the hall of fame, with the greatest players in NBA history.
 I have compiled this list using a variety of stats and achievements.
 Some of the players here may surprise you.

 Here are the top 10 Blazers centers in Trail Blazers franchise history.

 *There are several players who played predominantly at PF who also played at center who may deserve to be on this list.
 Those players will show up on the top 10 PF list to come later.

 141 GP 10.5 ppg, 7.8 rpg, 0.9 apg, 0.3 spg, 1.6 bpg, .545 FG% .802 FT%

 Totals Blazers: 1474 points, 1094 rebounds, 128 assists, 41 steals, 223 blocks

 Offensive Rebound Season Leader – 326 Season Offensive Rating – 128.1